A complete approach to leadership in the accounting field.

 - Demonstrate effective and advanced communication skills to key stakeholders within and outside of the firm

-Students with a non-accounting bachelor’s degree are encouraged to apply for the online MAcc program through the Accounting Bridge option.
-The MACC Bridge option at The University of Scranton offers the necessary prerequisite courses online to provide the foundation in accounting needed to be successful in the master’s program.
-Students may be required to complete some or all of the following courses before they can begin the master’s degree coursework:
+Students with a non-accounting bachelor's degree are encouraged to apply for the online MAcc program through the Accounting Bridge option.
+Applicants need to have completed at least one 3-credit financial accounting course with a grade of B or better from an accredited institution.
+The MAcc Bridge option at The University of Scranton offers the necessary prerequisite courses online to provide the foundation in accounting needed to be successful in the master's program.
+Students may be required to complete some or all of the following courses before they can begin the master's degree coursework:

 - ACC 502 Accounting for Management